 To make sure the course is the right one for you, before selecting you should check the syllabus of each course by clicking on the link below and search using the course code and/or course name.

-Syllabus search: (Currently, syllabus search refer to 2020-21.
-Please take them as a reference before 2021 syllabi are available) You may check the syllabus of each course by using the course code in the subject search.
+Syllabus search: You may check the syllabus of each course by using the course code in the subject search.
 Note that some of the syllabi for the present academic year are currently being updated, so you may need to locate them using previous years.
 If that happens, please bear in mind that the assessment criteria might change, so be sure to obtain the updated syllabus from your professor at the beginning of a course.

 Please note that our timetables are distributed in several non-overlapping time slots.
 For each term, you can only choose one course per time slot, otherwise your lectures will overlap.
 For each course you have to attend two 1,5 hours lectures but only one of the three seminars (the same seminar every week).